 We understand life can change at anytime.
 For many working families, disaster is just one illness, job loss, or other tragedy away.
 Group Health's Sponsored Care programs provide temporary financial safety nets for Group Health patients during difficult times.
 Many patients who receive this special help are struggling in the aftermath of a catastrophic accident, dealing with major surgery, or coping with a serious chronic disease or life-threatening illness.

-Sponsored Care provides financial assistance through two separate sponsorship programs: Health Care Assistance (HCA) and Charity Care (CC).
+Sponsored Care provides financial assistance through two separate sponsorship programs: Charity Care and Health Care Assistance.
 Both programs require evidence of financial need.
-Group Health members can be referred by Group Health staff or apply on their own to receive Sponsored Care.

 Health Care Assistance